happyruss/happyruss/README.md

-### Hi 👋, I'm a seasoned professional software engineer who writes apps, leads teams, learns and simplifies businesses, and has experience in many platforms and languages.
+### Hi 👋, I'm a seasoned professional software engineer who writes apps, leads teams, and a deep experience in many platforms, languages, and paradigms.

 #### 🔭 I’m currently working on native apps and JavaScript
 #### 🌱 I’m currently using Logic Pro for music production